truongpl/truongpl.github.io/_posts/2022-06-03-blog-post-title-from-file-name.md

 Total = (60s / 1.8s) * 60 * 24 * 30 = 1.440.000 images per month
 ```

 Each ultra large image takes average is 4MB so the total band width a month will be 5625GB bandwith.
-This bandwidth is lower that that available bandwidth of Cloud
+This bandwidth is lower that that available bandwidth of Cloud.

 In overall, my cost is approximately 297$/month, very small in compare with a single instance g5.xlarge of AWS.
 This marks the conclusion of the post on building a hybrid cluster.
 Thank you for taking the time to read.